MGH Global Health, Department of Medicine

 With a foundation in clinical excellence and robust, diverse mentorship, the Global Primary Care (GPC) Program provides residents with a dynamic skill set to address the challenges of primary care systems improvement domestically and abroad.
 The program challenges residents to work effectively across diverse cultures and through multiple stakeholders.
 Typical resident trajectories include research, ongoing education, activities in medical education, and international clinical work.
 This four-year track is based on a philosophy of flexibility for the needs of its residents, and makes real its pledge that global health includes vulnerable populations domestically and abroad.
 It includes:

 - Dedicated, US-based ambulatory training

-- Ten months of international rotations, at least three of which are spent at the Global Primary Care Program’s partner site in Uganda.
+- Ten months of international rotations, at least four of which are spent at the Global Primary Care Program’s partner site in Uganda.

 For more information please visit: